-[00:15:45] Jeffrey Rosen: So interesting.
-Reminding us of the fact that that word virtue which you say is the word for male.
-Talking about this place of women, and enslaved people and when we met last year, you called our attention to how classically educated women like Abigail Adams who signed herself, Portia, would embrace that idea of restraining your passion so that you could achieve this kind of virtue.
-And the music point is so great as well.
-And several of you quote John Adams invoking handles music as the model of balance and harmony.
-And you remind us, Caroline Winterer, that there are other kinds of music that excited the passions in ways that were considered bad for the soul.
-Benjamin Straumann, help us understand that reason, passion, distinction.
-And your book does such an important job showing us that the roots of natural law philosophy were really in Cicero, and all of those 18th century contractarian theorists, including Montesquieu and Locke will rely on Cicero for the idea that we're born in a state of nature with, with certain b- rights and duties.
-And that government action that violates those common constitutional norms, use, as you put it, are beyond the law and we have a duty to align ourselves with nature and live our lives according to divine nature.
+[00:15:19] Jeffrey Rosen: So interesting reminding us of the fact that that word virtue, as you say, is the word for male talking about this place of women and enslaved people and when we met last you called our attention to how classically educated women like Abigail Adams, who signed herself Portia, would embrace that idea of restraining your passions so that you could achieve this kind of virtue, and the music point is so great as well.
+Several of you quote John Adams invoking Handel's music as the model of balance and harmony, and you remind us, Caroline Winterer, that there were other kinds of music that excited the passions in ways that were considered bad for the soul.

+[00:15:58] Jeffrey Rosen: Benjamin Straumann, help us understand that reason/passion distinction, and your book does such an important job showing us that the roots of natural law philosophy were really in Cicero and all of those 18th century contractarian theorists, including Montesquieu and Locke, were relying on Cicero for the idea that we're born in a state of nature with certain rights and duties, and that the government action that violates those common constitutional norms, use, as you put it, are beyond the law, and we have a duty to align ourselves with nature and live our lives according to divine nature.
 Help us understand that in Cicero's thought.

-[00:17:04] Benjamin Straumann: This distinction between reason on the one hand and the passion on the other hand is, of course absolutely key to Cicero's thought and he has inherited it from the Greek moral philosophers.
-But the way he handles it is interestingly different and I think quite original it's not quite as the Greek moral philosophers handled it in many ways.
-So one key ingredient in Cicero's thought is, and this has to do with something Scott mentioned earlier, it's the fact that reason is seen as a capacity to gain insight in- into what the natural law demands of us, what the natural law consists in.
-But now for Cicero, this is no longer... say the stoics also have a similar idea, but they think it's really just very few, very rare individuals the stoics sages, those who are really wise actually can gain access to this natural law.
-Cicero however, interestingly expands the scope of those who can gain insight.
-He thinks in principle, we can all just, you know, as a matter of being human beings actually, and as a matter of being part of the human species of the [foreign language 00:18:50] as he puts it.
-That in and of itself is enough to gain insight into the rules of a natural law, and into the rights and obligations that this natural law generates.
+[00:16:38] Benjamin Straumann: This distinction between reason on the one hand and the passions on the other hand is, of course absolutely key to Cicero's thought and he has inherited it from the Greek moral philosophers.
+But, the way he handles it is interestingly different and I think quite original.
+It's not quite as the Greek moral philosophers handled it in many ways.

+[00:17:02] Benjamin Straumann: So, one key ingredient in Cicero's thought is, and this is to do with something Scott mentioned earlier, it's the fact that reason is seen as a capacity to gain insight into what the natural law demands of us, what the natural law consists in.

+[00:17:21] Benjamin Straumann: But now, for Cicero, this is no longer, say, the stoics also have a similar idea, but they think it's really just very few, very rare individuals, the stoic sages, those who are really wise, who actually can gain access to this natural law.

+[00:17:36] Benjamin Straumann: Cicero, however interestingly expands the scope of those who can gain insight.
+He thinks in principle, we can all just as a matter of being human beings, actually, and as a matter of being part of the human species as he puts it, that in and of itself is enough to gain insight into the rules of a natural law and into the rights and obligations that this natural law generates.